palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 Reporters, Web Developers,  Data Scientists and hobbyists that use open source tools should have access to what we’re calling “pluggable data.”

-If you can pip install Django you should be able to pip install data to go with your Django project in the same way that there are SPSS and SAS import scripts for using education data housed in the Integrated Postsecondary Education Data System (IPEDS).

 Access to data is increasingly important and enough people are working with the same regularly updated data sources that we believe self-sustaining communities of users can emerge to collaboratively maintain open source tools to access data quickly and easily.